SterbenVD/IITH-Assignments/README.md

 # IITH-Assignments
-My Assignment Submissions of relevent courses at IITH
+My Assignment Submissions of relevent courses and clubs at IITH

 Courses: